jameshfisher/jameshfisher.com/_posts/2017-01-31-macos-system-calls.md

 ---
-title: "What system calls does macOS have?"
+title: What system calls does macOS have?
+tags:
+  - c
+  - macos
+  - system-calls
+  - posix
+taggedAt: '2024-03-26'
 ---

 My machine runs macOS 10.12. macOS is a BSD system.
 Let's see what facilities this OS provides to processes.
 We'll do so with a rough categorization of its system calls.
 We can see all man pages with `man -k .`, and filter to the system call pages with `grep '(2)'`.
 I did this and then roughly grouped the system calls by the thing they operate on.
 It's probably inaccurate in places; I'll update it as my knowledge improves.